 - In 1857, the Ohio legislature passed An Act to Prevent Kidnapping in response to The Fugitive Slave Act of 1850 – one of the most despicable acts ever passed by Congress.
 This so-called law denied any person accused of being a runaway slave any semblance of due process.
 Under the Ohio law, “Forcibly or fraudulently carrying off” a free black person would get you three to eight years of hard labor.
 Anybody trying to take an escaped slave out of Ohio was subject to the same charges if they failed to go to the proper court and prove “ownership.”
 Many northern states passed similar laws, which infuriated southern slaveholders and led directly to freedom for many escaped slaves.

-HB99, far from being unconstitutional, continues this courageous tradition and recaptures the spirit of the American Revolution in which power was divided and the state governments held the primary role in maintaining constitutional fidelity.
-Historically and constitutionally speaking, there is nothing within this bill that is at all radical.
+HCR41 continues this courageous tradition and recaptures the spirit of the Constitution and the American Revolution in which the state governments held the primary role in maintaining constitutional fidelity.

-Chairman Blair and members of the committee, thank you once again for giving me the opportunity to testify in support of this important bill.
-I want to thank the sponsors Rep. Wes Retherford and Rep. Ron Hood, as well as, the sponsor of the companion legislation in the Senate, Sen. Kris Jordan.
-I respectfully urge you support HB 99.
+Chairman Johnson and members of the committee, thank you once again for giving me the opportunity to testify in support of this important resolution.
+I want to thank the sponsors Rep. Jim Butler and Rep. Ron Young as well and respectfully urge you support HCR41.